ThaneJoss/MyBingWallpaper/readme.md

 ## Usage

 1. Fork this repository.
-2. Go to "Settings-Actions-General-Workflow permissions" and select "Read and write permissions," then click "Save."
-3. The script will automatically run and fetch the latest Bing wallpaper image at 16:00 UTC every day or whenever you push a commit to the repository.
+2. The script will automatically run and fetch the latest Bing wallpaper image at 16:00 UTC every day or whenever you push a commit to the repository.

 ## Contributions
 Contributions to this project are welcome.
 If you find any issues or have any improvements in mind, feel free to raise an issue or submit a pull request.